 Dr. Muralidhar Joshi (India)

 Dr. Muralidhar Joshi (MD, DNB), is the Director of Pain Management Centre, Virinchi Hospitals, Banjara Hills, Telangana, Hyderabad, and is considered as the one of the pioneers practicing Pain management in Asia.
 He completed his post-graduation in Anaesthesiology from Post-Graduate Institute of Medical Education & Research (PGIMER), Chandigarh, India and went onto finish the Diplomate of National Board in Anaesthesiology from New Delhi.
 He has published in various international journals and has authored six books, one of which was the first textbook on pain management in India.
-He is member of WFSA Pain Relief Committee and also WFSA Governing Council Member representing Asian Continentand heads the WFSA fellowship programme on Acute & Chronic Pain Management at Virinchi Hospitals, Hyderabad, India.
+He is the lead for the Pain subsection of ATOTW, member of WFSA Pain Relief Committee, also WFSA Governing Council Member representing Asian Continent and heads the WFSA fellowship programme on Acute & Chronic Pain Management at Virinchi Hospitals, Hyderabad, India.

 Dr Christopher Haley (Canada)